 Packaging Corp.
 (PKG) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the maker of containerboard and corrugated packaging products had lost 6.01% over the past month.
-This has was narrower than the Industrial Products sector's loss of 8.77% and the S&P 500's loss of 8.32% in that time.
+Heading into today, shares of the maker of containerboard and corrugated packaging products had lost 10.92% over the past month, lagging the Industrial Products sector's loss of 6% and the S&P 500's loss of 3.49% in that time.

 Packaging Corp. will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $2.87, up 32.26% from the prior-year quarter.
+In that report, analysts expect Packaging Corp. to post earnings of $2.87 per share.
+This would mark year-over-year growth of 32.26%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.13 billion, up 13.42% from the year-ago period.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Packaging Corp. is holding a Zacks Rank of #2 (Buy) right now.
+Packaging Corp. is currently a Zacks Rank #1 (Strong Buy).

-Looking at its valuation, Packaging Corp. is holding a Forward P/E ratio of 12.14.
-This represents a no noticeable deviation compared to its industry's average Forward P/E of 12.14.
+In terms of valuation, Packaging Corp. is currently trading at a Forward P/E ratio of 11.72.
+Its industry sports an average Forward P/E of 11.72, so we one might conclude that Packaging Corp. is trading at a no noticeable deviation comparatively.

-It is also worth noting that PKG currently has a PEG ratio of 2.43.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-PKG's industry had an average PEG ratio of 1.39 as of yesterday's close.
+Meanwhile, PKG's PEG ratio is currently 2.34.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+PKG's industry had an average PEG ratio of 1.4 as of yesterday's close.

 The Containers - Paper and Packaging industry is part of the Industrial Products sector.
-This group has a Zacks Industry Rank of 28, putting it in the top 12% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 29, which puts it in the top 12% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.